EPS: Efficient Patch Sampling for Video Overfitting in Deep Super-Resolution Model Training

-\textbf{Patch Sampling.} In the online training module of LiveNAS~\cite{LiveNAS_2020}, they sample fixed-size LR-HR patches from \textbf{random} locations in a given frame.
+In LiveNAS's online training module~\cite{LiveNAS_2020}, fixed-size LR-HR patches are sampled from \textbf{random} locations in a given frame.
 However, employing a random sampling method may lead to selecting suboptimal patches for training.
-In practice, more complex patches in texture may contribute significantly to model training~\cite{empirical_toneva_2018, LiveNAS_2020, mest_yuan_2021}.
+In practice, more complex patches in texture may contribute significantly to model training~\cite{empirical_toneva_2018, LiveNAS_2020, wang2021samplingaug, mest_yuan_2021}.
 EMT~\cite{EMT_2022} used the PSNR of the HR patch and the decoded LR patch upscaled by the SR model, demonstrating higher precision in identifying complex patches that yield greater training gains.
 However, evaluating an SR model on all possible patch pairs is time-consuming and brings additional costs.

-Furthermore, these methods do not fully exploit the spatial information of a single frame, particularly \textbf{temporal information between frames}.
+Furthermore, existing methods often fail to effectively exploit spatial information within individual frames and temporal information across consecutive frames.
 Ignoring spatial-temporal information can result in suboptimal and redundant training data, thereby reducing the training efficiency.
-Our work differs from these works by sampling complex patches using simple yet efficient DCT-based features that account for both spatial and temporal information.
-We note that some efficient SR methods~\cite{kong2021classsr, STDO_2023, wang2024camixersr} also leverage the patch complexity.
+Our work differs from these works by sampling complex patches using simple, yet efficient, DCT-based features that account for both spatial and temporal information.
+We note that some efficient SR methods~\cite{kong2021classsr, STDO_2023} also leverage the patch complexity.
 However, these methods aim to accelerate execution speed by training all patches with SR models at multiple scales to handle various patch complexities.
 Therefore, we do not compare our patch sampling method with these works, as data sampling can further accelerate them.